codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ## Bottom Sheets

 Bottom Sheets are now supported in `v23.2` of the support design library.
+There are two types of bottom sheets supported: [persistent](https://www.google.com/design/spec/components/bottom-sheets.html?utm_campaign=android_launch_supportlibrary23.2_022216&utm_source=anddev&utm_medium=blog#bottom-sheets-persistent-bottom-sheets) and [modal](https://www.google.com/design/spec/components/bottom-sheets.html?utm_campaign=android_launch_supportlibrary23.2_022216&utm_source=anddev&utm_medium=blog#bottom-sheets-persistent-bottom-sheets).
+Persistent bottom sheets show in-app content, while modal sheets expose menus or simple dialogs.

 <img src="http://imgur.com/3hCTnnC.png">

+### Persistent Modal Sheets

 The easiest way to create them is using an additional [[RecyclerView|Using-the-RecyclerView]] nested inside a `CoordinatorLayout`.
 This `RecyclerView` will be hidden by default if the `layout_behavior` defined is set using the pre-defined `@string/bottom_sheet_behavior` value.
 Note also that this `RecyclerView` should be using `wrap_content` instead of `match_parent`, which is a new change that allows the bottom sheet to only occupy the necessary space instead of the entire page: